friend1ws/friend1ws.github.io/index.md

 ## [](#header-2)Research Interest

-I have been working on developing statistical methods and analytical platforms for cancer genome sequencing data.
+I have been working on developing statistical methods and platforms for cancer genome sequencing data analysis.

 ### [](#header-3)Variant Detection and Interpretation